walker84837/RetroHue/README.md

 # RetroHue

-A lightweight Rust library for converting legacy Minecraft ChatColor codes into MiniMessage tags.
+A lightweight Java library for converting legacy Minecraft ChatColor codes into MiniMessage tags.